agraef/midizap/README.md

 The debugging options will be very helpful when you start developing your own bindings.
 The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation section (if any) along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; `m` ("MIDI") prints *any* MIDI input, so that you can figure out which MIDI tokens to use for configuring the translations for your controller; and `j` adds some debugging output from the Jack driver.
 You can also just use `-d` to enable all debugging output.
 (Most of these options are also available as directives in the midizaprc file, these are listed in the comments at the beginning of example.midizaprc.)

-Have a look at the distributed midizaprc file for more examples.
-Most of the other translations in the file assume a Mackie-like device with standard playback controls and a jog wheel.
-Any standard DAW controller which can be switched into Mackie mode should work with these out of the box.
-There are also some more generic examples, like the one above, which will work with almost any kind of MIDI keyboard.
+Most of the other translations in the distributed midizaprc file assume a Mackie-like device with standard playback controls and a jog wheel.
+There are also a few more generic examples, like the one above, which will work with almost any kind of MIDI keyboard.
 The examples are mostly for illustrative and testing purposes, though, to help you get started.
 You will want to edit them and add translations for your own controllers and favorite applications.

 # MIDI Output